 July 14, 2018 – Kent, WA

 After three years of competition, Jane Treleven, age 69, has emerged as the Battle of the Boomers Champion.
-Jane got up from a sickbed to compete in the first Final Battle.
+Jane got up from a sickbed to compete in the first Final Battle and still finished 2nd.
 This time she was in top form.

 Her World Class age graded score of 92.7 was by far the dominate performance of the entire Series.

 Here are the results showing the winners.
 The performances were amazing.
 The age group winners crowned State Champions at the Cornucopia 5k were true champions of their age divisions.